The Selle BusinessĀ Blog

 Core Values: Be Specific & Impactful

-company culture core values purpose Apr 22, 2024
+company culture core values leadership purpose strategy Apr 22, 2024

 There are dozens of values a company could select as important for itself.
 But not all values are equal.
 There are many that are too vague or bland that they have lost their meaning and, for a giant corporation or really a business of any size, become rather useless.
 For instance, inclusion can be a value, although it is a bit of a scapegoat.
 Inclusion for whom?
 Everyone?
 Really?
 This word doesn't tell us much.